jayoung/pamlWrapper/README.md

 - parses the output for all models into some tab-delimited tables:
   - makes two tab-delimited text files summarizing paml results (same results, different table format):
-    - `*PAMLsummary.txt` 'long format': each model gets a separate row in the file, so each input alignment file gets multiple rows.
+    - `*PAMLsummary.tsv` 'long format': each model gets a separate row in the file, so each input alignment file gets multiple rows.
 Easier for a human to read, not so good for downstream parsing, e.g. in R.
-    - `*PAMLsummary.wide.txt` 'wide format': each input alignment file gets a single row (actually, one row per set of parameter choices, see below in the 'robustness' section)
+    - `*PAMLsummary.wide.tsv` 'wide format': each input alignment file gets a single row (actually, one row per set of parameter choices, see below in the 'robustness' section)

 - makes plots showing dN/dS class distributions for each model.
 Can be useful in understanding the results. `*.omegaDistributions.pdf`